WTFAcademy/WTF-Ethers/en/12_ERC721Check/readme.md

 ## `ERC721`

 `ERC721` is a popular non-fungible token (NFT) standard on the Ethereum network.
-If you're unfamiliar with this standard, you can read about it in [WTF Solidity Lesson 34: ERC721](https://github.com/AmazingAng/WTFSolidity/blob/main/34_ERC721/readme.md).
+If you're unfamiliar with this standard, you can read about it in [WTF Solidity 34: ERC721](https://www.wtf.academy/solidity-application/ERC721/).
 When working on NFT-related projects, we need to identify contracts that comply with the `ERC721` standard.
 For example, OpenSea automatically recognizes `ERC721` contracts and collects their names, codes, metadata, and other data for display.
 To identify `ERC721` contracts, we first need to understand `ERC165`.

 ## `ERC165`

 With the [ERC165 standard](https://eips.ethereum.org/EIPS/eip-165), smart contracts can declare the interfaces they support for other contracts to check.
 Therefore, we can check if a smart contract supports the `ERC721` interface using `ERC165`.

 The `IERC165` standard interface contract only declares a `supportsInterface` function.
-By inputting the `interfaceId` interface ID to be queried (type: `bytes4`), if the contract implements that interface ID, it returns `true`; otherwise, it returns `false`:
+This function returns `true` if it implements that interface ID; otherwise, it returns `false`:

 ```solidity
 interface IERC165 {